 When you notice or become aware of any painful feelings and thoughts arising from the depths of your soul, investigate the origins.
 Ensure you are in a place where you feel safe and have minimal to no distractions as you explore your internal state.
-It is recommended that you already practice some type of mindfulness, meditation, and/or diaphragmatic breathing prior to applying this skill in order to ground yourself, so you can tolerate painful feelings and/or any physiological reactions associated with memories.
+It is recommended that you already practice some type of mindfulness, meditation, and/or diaphragmatic breathing prior to applying this practice in order to ground yourself, so you can tolerate painful feelings and/or any physiological reactions associated with memories.

 If you find the feelings and thoughts are associated with a painful memory, enter the memory, but rather than pushing it back into the darkness; flood the memory with love and light both with imagery and with all your senses.
 If the memory involves violence or abuse, I suggest take cleansing breaths, ground yourself utilizing your own unique practice, and encase yourself with love, light, and protection.

 The resolution of your memory may have different thoughts and feelings than the example provided below.
 Even if the memory has a little less pain associated with it, I believe it is a success.
-You can continue to work on it in order to completely re-file it with love and light.
+You can continue to work on it in order to completely “re-file” it with love and light.

-Note this skill requires your readiness to heal and to release attachment to pain (guilt, shame, unworthiness, anger, etc.).
+Note this practice requires your readiness to heal and to release attachment to pain (guilt, shame, unworthiness, anger, etc.).
 If you aren’t quite ready, be gentle and patient with yourself and try it another time.

 My teen daughter left for a school event to be away for two nights.
 I was feeling a lot of anxiety and fear about her leaving on this trip as if something “bad” would happen.
 As I stood in my kitchen, I decided to explore these feelings.
 I asked myself, “are these feelings and thoughts surfacing solely for this event?”
 I answered “No” and went deeper.
 “Ah yes, I remember this”.
 I felt this when I dropped my late husband off to his military unit in the early morning of March 2004 for his deployment to Iraq.